HHS-Programming-in-Action/documents/DSsample.md

 Visitors are not required to log in and no user information is retained on the server.
-A session variable is created in Flask for each visitor, whih is used to keep track of user state (e.g. is the visitor supposed to be viewing the prediction result or the prediction request form).
+A session variable is created in Flask for each visitor, which is used to keep track of user state (e.g. is the visitor supposed to be viewing the prediction result or the prediction request form).

 All user input shall be "sanitized" prior to including it in SQL